zilexa/Homeserver/filesystem/README.md

 ## General need-to-knows
-- In Linux, every piece of hardware has its own path.
-For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
+- In Linux, every piece of hardware has its own path starting with `/dev/...` For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
 Partitions will be `/dev/sda1/`, `/dev/sda2/` and so on.
+Partitions on the next drive will be `dev/sdb1` etc.
-- No partitions are needed, when you have finished this part of the guide, there should not be a `sda` for example.
+- No partitions are needed, when you have finished this part of the guide, there should not be a `sda1`.
 That just overcomplicate things.
 BTRFS uses subvolumes instead.
-- Paths can change, for example when you mount/unmount drives, `/deb/sda` could now be mounted as `/dev/sdb`.
-- To actually use drives, they need to be mounted to a path you can use, since you cannot use `/dev/`.
+- To actually use drives, they need to be mounted to a folder you have created, you cannot use the device path `/dev/`.
-- The system file `/etc/fstab` decides where drives are mounted at boot.
+- The system file `/etc/fstab` is a register of all your mounts.
 You can edit this file easily and this repository has a nice example.
 Follow it!
-- In `stab` does not use `/dev/` paths, instead the disk ID is used.
+- `/etc/stab` should not contain `/dev/` paths, instead the disk ID is used.
 This ID is persistent unless you remove its filesystem.
 - The system usually mounts drives by default inside `/media/`, especially USB drives.
 To permanently mount your drives, we will use `/mnt/` instead.
 - If the drive name, the path to mount to etc are incorrect in /etc/fstab, you will boot into command line and will need to fix it (or comment out) using `sudo nano /etc/fstab`.